docongminh/monorepo-ts/README.md

-# monorepo-microservice-typescript
+# monorepo-mts

-This is a simple monorepo template with some specific design goals:
+This is a simple monorepo template with some specific design purpose:

 * Latest TypeScript version
 * Fast, incremental dependency updates and builds